da4asandbox/modules-css/historicizing-data/lesson-3.md

 - ==What states LOST population between 2010 and 2020?=={description="Answer: Illinois, Mississippi, and West Virginia"}
 - ==What three states had the largest GAIN in population as a percentage of their 2010 population?=={description="Answer: Utah, Idaho, Texas"}

+#### Instructor Note:
+> _The rest of the tutorial focuses on missing data: namely, Puerto Rico.
+Although the US Census collects information about Puerto Rico, oftentimes you will not see those numbers in tables of state-level census data because Puerto Rico is a federal territory, not a state.
+This sets up the following discussion about who “counts” in the US Census and how certain people are categorized and counted._

+### Missing Data:

+***In small groups:***

-The total U.S. population counted by the 2020 Census was 331,449,281.
-However, in a number of news articles and other data tables you will find a different, higher number: 334,735,155.
-What accounts for this discrepancy of more than 3 million people?
+The total U.S. population counted by the 2020 Census was `331,449,281`.
+However, in a number of news articles and other data tables you will find a different, higher number: `334,735,155`.
+Collectively put on your detective hats and try to find the answer: ==**What accounts for this discrepancy of more than 3 million people?**=={description="Answer: Puerto Rico"}

-Teacher’s Note:
-The answer: Puerto Rico.
-This last part of the tutorial sets up a broader discussion about who “counts” in the US Census and how certain people are categorized/counted.

-In your spreadsheet:
-Insert a new row into the sheet and add the missing data.
+- Insert a new row into the sheet and add the missing data.
-Sort your rows by the 2020 population.
+- Sort your rows by the 2020 population.
-Where does your new row fall in a national rank of states by population?
+- Where does your new row fall in a national rank of states by population?
 What states is it comparable to?

 ## Discussion: Who Counts in the US Census?